 Be sure to have a back up to your back up on child care.
 You won’t make a great impression if you need to reschedule your interview due to a lack of child care.

 Have 7 to 10 STAR (Situation, Task, Action, Result) stories to use as answers to many interview questions.
 Write out these stories and practice reading them aloud, especially the day before the interview.
 For more information, Google “Preparing for STAR Answers for your job interview.”

 6. Prepare questions to ask the Interviewer.

 Be ready to ask well thought-out questions about the job, company, and career path.
 Do not ask questions that can easily be answered from the “About Us” section of the company website, which you should be very familiar with, but instead, use ones that show that you are really interested.
 (Read 50+ Possible Good Questions to Ask in Job Interviews and 45 Questions You Should NOT Ask in a Job Interview for ideas.)

 7. Prepare good answers about your strengths and weaknesses.

 Use the job description as your guide, finding your strengths among their needs.
 The answer about a weakness is best dealt with by using one that you have improved on and turned into a strength, or one that is not essential to the job.
 Avoid cliches, such as “I am a workaholic.”
 (Read Smart Answers to Interview Questions, which includes the greatest weakness and greatest strength questions, and many more.)

 8. Practice smiling and making eye contact.

 This may seem obvious, but when you are nervous, you may seem shifty and untrustworthy, and forget to smile.
 A lot of people do not naturally smile in conversations, and you should know if you are one of them.
-Practice mock video or Skype interviews, making a conscious effort to smile and connect.
+Practice with mock interviews via Zoom or Skype, making a conscious effort to smile and connect.
 Use a mirror during your rehearsals.
 Grab a friend or family member to help, if possible!